Miksuu/a2waspwarfare/Guides/CommanderGuide/commanderGuide.md

 - Cost: 700 supply

 - If moving from a base location (especially one that is near an airfield), if possible, be sure to leave a service point there, it might become handly later.
+- Reminder that you can buy service points with money too, for 5500$ each.
+This can be done from the Strategic menu.